Fort Advance |

 (1806 - 1819), Macon

-A Federal fort located on the east-side of the Ocmulgee River.
-It was a 14-acre pentagonal stockade with two two-story log blockhouses on stone foundations, and several log barracks.
-The Lower Creek Indian Agency was here from 1806 to 1819.
-One of the blockhouses survived until at least 1879.
+A Federal Indian trading post, or Factory, located on the east side of the Ocmulgee River.
+It was a 1.4-acre pentagonal stockade with two two-story log blockhouses on stone foundations, and four log barracks - one against each wall.
+Known as the Post at the Old Fields until renamed in 1808.
+The Lower Creek Indian Agency was here until 1817.
+The abandoned fort was taken over by land developers in 1828, and by 1879 only the southeast blockhouse remained standing, to be finally dismantled in 1883 It was relocated to Main Street and used as a barn until it burned down in the early 1900's.
+The northwest blockhouse was reportedly destroyed in a storm in 1870.
 The current blockhouse is a 1938 reconstruction, located at Maynard and Woolfolk Streets, and maintained by the city since 2002.
-Site excavated in 2005, and the city plans to reconstruct the entire fort.
+Site excavated in 2005, and the city plans to eventually reconstruct the entire fort.
 See also Explore Southern History.com article by Dale Cox

 See also Forts Along the Federal Road by Joe Halstead